project-gemmi/gemmi/docs/grid.rst

 -------------

-To get a value corresponding to an arbitrary position, we use trilinear interpolation of the 8 nearest nodes.
+To get a value corresponding to an arbitrary position, you may use trilinear interpolation of the 8 nearest nodes, or tricubic interpolation that uses 64 nodes.

 **C++**